Wolińska Kępa: Buildings and infrastructure

 On the islands is located open-air museum operated by Slavs and Vikings Centre.
 It has a buildings referring to the architecture of early Medieval Vikings and Slavs.
 It is surrounded by the defensive walls and fragments of the palisade with the gate and tower.
 Through the island goes Zamkowa Street.
 It is connected with island of Wolin by one bridge, while with mainland by two.
-Norther part of the island, from the Zamkowa Street, is an area of bird protected area registered as Szczecin Lagoon as a pert of Natura 2000 initiative.
+Northern part of the island, from the Zamkowa Street, is an area of bird protected area registered as Szczecin Lagoon as a pert of Natura 2000 initiative.

 Culture

 Every year, in the first week of August, on the island is organised the Slavs and Vikings Festival in the open-air museum.